So, you want to get a job with one of the best bulge bracket banks out there.

 Start as early as you can.

-Even high-school, if you know that a career in finance is what you want to do with your life.
+Even in high school, if you know that a career in finance is what you want to do with your life.

 At this stage, you need to study, study, study, and then study some more.
 Take classes such as math and economics and strive to get the best grades.